top of page

 A Bridge Between Tradition and Global Markets

-The municipality is located on the Western Cordillera but equidistant from key cities such as Medellín, Manizales, Pereira, Cali and Bogotá, which facilitates the connection between mountain farms, processing centers and export ports.
+The municipality is located on the Western Mountain Range but equidistant from key cities such as Medellín, Manizales, Pereira, Cali and Bogotá, which facilitates the connection between mountain farms, processing centers and export ports.

 From the highlands, where coffee is grown at over 1,800 meters above sea level, the land descends to the Cauca River valley, a historic corridor for trade and transportation.
 This duality—hills reaching for the sky and valleys connecting to the world—transforms each plot of coffee into a bridge between local tradition and global markets.